 Does setting a fraud alert on your credit file every three months hurt your credit score?

-But a blog post in the New York Times today that mentions the New Times article quotes one of the main lawyers who sued LifeLock, and it sounds like he's changing his story:
+But a blog post in the New York Times on May 25, 2010, that mentions the New Times article quotes one of the main lawyers who sued LifeLock, and it sounds like he's changing his story:

 David S. Paris, a lawyer who originally filed the suit and similar suits in five other states, said he had included the allegation after talking with people in the credit industry and consumers who "for some reason or another, once a fraud alert was placed, had a difficult time obtaining new credit."

 Now, after talking with more people, Mr. Paris said, "The more accurate and prevalent theory is that an alert can delay or prohibit you from getting new credit, but it's not going to affect your score per se."

 Fraud alerts, for the non-security-savvy, are like tags placed on your files at the credit bureaus.
 If a fraud alert is on your file and someone tries to open a new credit account in your name, the company offering the credit should notice the alert and take action to prevent an identity crime.